Hoover-code/AI_Transformers/README.md

-# AI Transformers and Forecasting
+# Deep Learning AI Transformers and Forecasting
 A repository for the Foresight Article - _Deep Learning and Transformer Forecasting in a Retail Environment – Is it worth it_?

 The repository contains files to replicate the outcomes presented in the article.
 The code is in Python Jupyter Notebooks.